Binary-Heker/event_viewer/README.md

 - **File Import:** Import input files in `.evtx`, `.xml`, or `.csv` formats.
 - **Detailed View:** Inspect event details with formatted descriptions and raw XML/JSON.
 - **Multiple Themes:** Included built‑in themes such as Gruvbox, Solarized, Dracula, Nord, and more.
+- **Windows Live Monitoring:** Watch Windows events live with real‑time updates as they occur.

 ## 🎬 Demo